Acts & Regulations

 The application process includes academic and practical training, and both written and practical examinations.

-Applicants for a license as embalmer must:
+Applicants for a license as a funeral director must:

-4. If all requirements are met and the application is approved, the license will be mailed to the applicant.
+6. If all requirements are met and the application is approved, the license will be mailed to the applicant.

 Waiting Period: